Universal Humanoid Motion Representations for Physics-Based Control: Experiments

-We show the qualitative result in Fig.\ref{fig:qual} for the generative tasks (speed, reach, strike, and terrain).
+\paragraph{Generative Tasks} We show the qualitative result in Fig.\ref{fig:qual} for the generative tasks (speed, reach, strike, and terrain).
 From Fig.\ref{fig:tasks} we can see that using our latent space model as the low-level controller outperforms all baselines, including the two latent space models and training from scratch.
 Compared to latent space models (ASE-30Hz, ASE-6Hz, CALM-30Hz, CALM-6Hz), our method consistently provides a better action space, achieving better normalized return across the board.
-This shows that the ASE and CALM formulation, though effective in learning motion styles from curated datasets, could not effectively capture motor skills in a large and large, unorganized dataset like AMASS.
+This shows that the ASE and CALM formulation, though effective in learning motion styles from curated datasets, could not {adequately} capture motor skills in a {large and unorganized} dataset like AMASS.
 In general, 30 Hz models (ASE-30Hz and CALM-30Hz) outperform 6 Hz ones, signaling the need for finer-grained control latent space.
 In general, ASE outperforms CALM, partially due to CALM's motion encoder formulation.
 Without the style reward, exploration might be hindered for downstream tasks.
 For all tasks, training from scratch provides the closest normalized return to ours, but this could lead to unnatural behavior, as observed in ASE and our qualitative results.
 Our method also converges faster, even for the challenging terrain traversal task, where the humanoid needs to handle obstacles and stairs that it has not seen during training.
-Upon inspection, we can see that the humanoid uses natural and realistic behavior for navigating the obstacles without using any style/adversarial reward as guidance.
+Upon inspection, we can see that the humanoid uses human-like behavior for navigating the obstacles without using any style/adversarial reward as guidance.
 When stepping on stairs quickly, we can see that our humanoid employs motor skills similar to jumping.
 For detailed qualitative evaluation, see {\tt \href{\link}{supplement site}}.